jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (c) a supply from the operator to the recipient of the supply.
 (2) Subject to this section, for the purposes of this Act, where any registered person makes a taxable supply of goods and services to an agent who is acting on behalf of another person who is the principal for the purposes of that supply, that supply shall be deemed to be made to that principal and not to that agent: provided that that agent may nevertheless request that that agent be issued with taxable supply information and that registered person may issue taxable supply information or supply correction information as if the supply were made to that agent.
+(2BA) When a registered person makes a taxable supply of goods and services to a member of a flow-through joint venture, if the member acquires the supply for the benefit of all members of the joint venture then, for the purposes of subsection (2), the member is treated as agent for the other members.
 (2B) Despite subsection (2), when a principal and their agent agree, and record their agreement in a document, either in relation to a particular supply or for a type of supply, that this subsection applies to a supply of goods or services, the supply by a person is treated for the purposes of the Act as 2 separate supplies, being—
   (a) a supply of goods and services from the person to the agent, treating the agent as if they were the principal for the purpose of the supply; and
   (b) a supply of those goods and services from the agent to the principal.